 There are a couple of options open to you.

-Or you could subscribe to an online yoga service and practice yoga at home.
+Or you could search online for yoga videos that allow you to practice yoga at home.

 Finding A Yoga Class

-Luckily yoga is everywhere nowadays, so you should have no trouble finding a class.
+Luckily yoga classes are everywhere nowadays so you shouldn't have any trouble finding a class.

-Just doing a quick google search for yoga in your local area should give you a plenty of options ranging from private yoga classes, gym yoga classes and classes in dedicated yoga studios.
+Just doing a quick google search for yoga in your local area should give you a plenty of options.

-The problem is that some of these classes can be pretty expensive.
+The problem is that taking yoga classes regularly can be pretty expensive.

-For example, most local gyms will include yoga classes as part of their membership, which can be a cost-effective way to get started.
+For example most local gyms will include yoga classes as part of their membership.

-Also you can come across more informal (and cheaper!) yoga classes on sites like MeetUp.
+Also you can find free or donation based yoga classes at community centres or online on sites like MeetUp.

-And finally, some yoga teachers run small, private group classes out of their own homes that can be inexpensive and good if you find the one with a good teacher.
+And this can be a cheaper option and good if you can find one with a good teacher.

 Yoga classes are not going to be for everyone.